MatthijstenTije/MSc_Data_Science_Thesis/phase_01/README.md

-# Gender Bias in Dutch Word Embeddings
+# Phase 1: Gender Bias in Dutch Word Embeddings

-This project analyzes gender bias in Dutch word embeddings using FastText and Word2Vec models.
+This phase analyzes **gender bias in Dutch word embeddings** using FastText and Word2Vec models.
+We identify person-descriptive adjectives and compute their gender association using cosine similarity and the RIPA framework.

+This  analysis feeds into sentence generation (Phase 2) and classifier-based fairness evaluation (Phase 3).

+---

+## Setup

 ## Setup